mozilla/python-zeppelin/README.md

 ### Requirements

 - Python 3.\* (Tested on Python 3.6 -- may work on other versions)
 - Cairo: `python-zeppelin` relies on CairoSVG to convert SVG to PNG.
-For CairoSVG to function, Cairo must be installed on your system.
+Please refer to the [CairoSVG documentation](http://cairosvg.org/documentation/#installation) for installation instructions.

 ### Usage